Wedding Photography at Castell Coch Near Cardiff in South Wales

 Designed to look imposing in silhouette with contrasting ornate Victorian interiors, it presents as a unique and most unusual wedding venue.

-The main drawback is that it is only suitable for the smaller wedding parties as the maximum amount of seated guests is 26 (30 including the registrars and bride and groom).
+The main drawback is that it is only suitable for smaller wedding parties, as the maximum number of seated guests is 26 (30, including the registrars and the bride and groom).

 I took this wide photo of the marriage ceremony: It shows the width of Castell Coch’s Drawing Room to the back, where the couple makes their entrance.